AdobeDocs/experience-platform.en/help/landing/home.md

 ## [!DNL Experience Platform] documentation

-[!DNL Experience Platform] documentation is provided in multiple formats for a variety of features and services.
+[!DNL Experience Platform] documentation is provided in multiple formats for a variety of features and applications.
 To learn more about the types of documentation that are available, please visit the [Platform documentation overview](documentation/overview.md).

 To begin learning more about a specific [!DNL Platform] service, return to the [documentation landing page](https://experienceleague.adobe.com/docs/experience-platform.html) and select the appropriate guide.

-### Documentation for application services built on [!DNL Experience Platform]
+### Documentation for applications built on [!DNL Experience Platform]

-Adobe has built multiple application services on top of Experience Platform.
+Adobe has built multiple applications on top of Experience Platform.
 You can find documentation for these applications in their own guides, linked below:

 * [[!DNL Adobe Real-Time Customer Data Platform (Real-Time CDP)]](../rtcdp/overview.md)
 * [[!DNL Real-Time Customer Data Platform (Real-Time CDP) B2B Edition]](../rtcdp/b2b-overview.md)